agarcia169/4306-Donaldson-Project/README.md

 #### Display data

 Dumps CSV containing powertrain mentions, labeled by time or other methods of categorization.
 May be as a simple CSV for use in whatever program Donaldson deems fit?
 This avoids locking them into whatever poor UI we would likely settle on.

+Donaldson has also requested graphs.
+I don't believe any of us have any serious experience with statistical analysis, but we can certainly try to make some graphs?

 ### Object Models